Gac

 Whole and cut Gac Gourds ["Baby Jackfruit", Spiny Bitter Gourd, Sweet Gourd, Cochinchin Gourd (English); Gac, Qua Gac (Viet); Fuk Kao (Thai); M. cochinchinensis]

 Despite the common English name and it's outward and inward appearance, Gac is completely unrelated to the actual Jackfruit..
-It grows on vines like any other gourd or cucumber and has red arils surrounding the seeds just like a ripe Bitter Gourd should, but they are very large.
-This gourd is eaten in Vietnam, combined with glutinous rice in a dish called xôi gac.
+It grows on vines like any other gourd, and has red arils surrounding the seeds just like other ripe Bitter Gourds, but the seeds are very large.
 Gac is highly seasonal, available from December into February.
 The photo specimen was 5-1/4 inches diameter and weighed 2-1/2 pounds.

 General: